Filter Options

 2-Day Pilanesberg Safari Tours

-Pilanesberg Game Reserve is a fantastic park to visit and 2 days is exactly the right amount of time for a visit.
-It can get crowded and doesn’t have a strong wilderness feel, but it’s easy to get to, the wildlife here is incredible, and there is a good mix of easily accessible trails and quieter backcountry where you won’t see many other vehicles.
-It’s a good place to see the Big Five, and the accommodation around (and just outside) the reserve is excellent.
-The scenery is also a highlight of visiting here, and the birding is another plus, with more than 300 different species recorded.
+Pilanesberg Game Reserve is a fantastic safari destination, and 2 days is a good amount of time for a visit.
+The park is easy to get to, the wildlife here is incredible, and there is a good mix of surfaced roads and quieter dirt tracks where you won’t see many other vehicles.
+Pilanesberg is a great place to see the Big Five (lion, leopard, buffalo, elephant and rhino), and the accommodations here are first-rate.
+The scenery is also a highlight, and the birding is excellent with more than 300 species recorded.
 It’s an especially good wildlife destination if this is your first safari, although there’s much to tempt experienced safari travelers as well.

 Selected filters: